-As CEO, depending upon the results of the trailing 11 months at your company, you may be choosing to enjoy that extra glass of spiked eggnog at the company Christmas party or channeling your inner Scrooge with the furrowed brow of regret.
+As CEO, depending upon the results of the trailing 11 months of data driven marketing at your company, you may be choosing to enjoy that extra glass of spiked eggnog at the company Christmas party or channeling your inner Scrooge with the furrowed brow of regret.

 For most senior leaders, regardless of your company's performance this year, your need to produce 2018 revenue begins on January 1 and not a day later.
 That means now is a perfect time to check in and ensure your functional units are functioning properly.